VeriBlock/ETC_MESS_Bifurcation_Network_Simulation/README.md

 * Whether legitimate mining is fully decentralized (any legitimate node can origin a block), or simulates pool behavior (blocks origined at 3-most connected nodes)
 * How much hashrate the attacker has relative to the legitimate network

-Additionally if you have a specific network topography you want to test, you can replace the legitimate-to-legitimate and attacker-to-legitimate peering with another peering scheme.
+Additionally if you have a specific network topology you want to test, you can replace the legitimate-to-legitimate and attacker-to-legitimate peering with another peering scheme.

 ## Known Bugs
 Occasionally, an edge-case in how the simulation handles message propagation will result in an infinite loop, causing the simulation to freeze.
 This has nothing to do with the attack's actual viability, just a simulation edge-case.
 To proceed, just stop and re-run the simulation.